HL7/fhir-shorthand/input/pagecontent/shorthand.md

 `Description: "The intent of the treatment."`

+For some keywords, values are **FSH names**.
+A name is any sequence of non-whitespace characters, used to refer to the item within the same [FSH tank](#file-types-and-fsh-tanks).
+By convention, names should use [PascalCase (also known as UpperCamelCase)](https://wiki.c2.com/?UpperCamelCase).

 The use of individual keywords is explained in greater detail in the following sections.
 Here is a summary of keywords in FSH:

 | Keyword | Purpose | Data Type |
 |----------|---------|---------|